seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   news and does not appear**; nothing here is ever a verdict, and a `СЕЙЧАС` or `ЖДАТЬ` setup belongs in the strategy table instead, never in both.
 Zero qualifying items → the section is omitted, like any other.
+- **`# ПОЗИЦИИ` prints every open holding `analyst/owner.json` declares, one line each, and it is omitted only when the owner holds nothing.** §11 has always required a declared position to be analysed as a holding — thesis intact or not, invalidation, target, hold, reduce, close or reverse — and until this section existed that analysis was performed on every run and written to `analyst/state.json`, where the owner of the position never saw it.
+Measured 02.09: MORPHO was frozen at 2.4905, found sitting on its own 24-hour low with the structural support holding, and the answer said nothing about it on a day the same run labelled ВЫСОКИЙ РИСК.
+Where no entry price is declared the line manages against structure and says so; where one is declared it carries R from it.
+A holding is not a candidate (§11) and never appears in the strategy table.
+- **`ЗАКРЫТО` is COMPUTED, not recalled.** The line is the difference between `items` as read at gate step 3 and `items` as written at step 7: every id that left carries the status it closed on.
+It is built from that diff before composition begins, never from the run's memory of what it decided.
+Two consecutive runs archived closures in silence — four on 02.09 morning, two more that afternoon, the second time with a checklist item already telling the run to speak them — because a run was asked at the end to remember what it had decided in the middle.
+A list produced from an artifact cannot forget (map inv.
+58).
 - **BTC gets four lines maximum.** It sets the environment for altcoin exposure and is not itself the product.
 - **КАТАЛИЗАТОРЫ: 3–5 items, each tied to an action and placed relative to the